Urbs Iudeu

-Urbs Iudeu (Urbs Judeu/Ludeu) was a city besieged in 655 AD by Penda, King of Mercia, and Cadafael, King of Gwynedd.
-The siege was an important episode in a long-running war between Mercia and Northumbria in the years 616–679.
+Urbs Iudeu (Urbs Judeu/Ludeu) was a city, whose location is now unknown, which according to the ninth-century Historia Brittonum was besieged in 655 AD by Penda, King of Mercia, and Cadafael, King of Gwynedd.

+The siege can be seen as an important episode in a long-running war between Mercia and Northumbria in the years 616–679.
 This war was fought in the area north of the River Trent, in particular in and around the Peak District (Wirksworth) also around Heathfield (Doncaster), Elmet (Aberford) and Lindsey (Lincoln), as these were provinces of Northumbria at the time.

+Place and location

+The etymology of the name Urbs Iudeu is uncertain, as is its location; this difficulty is compounded by the fact that the place-names of other locations mentioned in relation to the siege also cause interpretative problems.
+A geographical survey of Britain in the eighth-century Ecclesiastical History of the English People by Bede mentions a place called urbs Giudi ("the town of Giudi") on the Firth of Forth, generally thought to be what is now Stirling.
+The superficial similarity of the names has led many scholars to assume that Bede's urbs Giudi was the same place as the Historia Brittonum's urbs Iudeu, and that urbs Iudeu was on the Firth of Forth.
+But this location is far beyond the kingdoms involved in the war and recent research has suggested that urbs Iudeu and urbs Giudi were different places.

+Oswestry has been suggested as the site of the battle of Maserfelth: it is also too far from the battle zone and an unlikely location as the Welsh and the Mercians were allies at this time.
+Wirksworth in the Peak District is the principal candidate for the location of Urbs Iudeu due to its antiquity, its strategic location and its Roman and Northumbrian remains.

-Background and origins
+Background and origins of the battle

 In or about 616 AD, the Northumbrians, apparently attempting to expand their kingdom under King Æthelfrith, fought the native Britons and their allies at the Battle of Chester.
 The Northumbrians had the victory and allegedly slaughtered a large number of monks nearby who had prayed for a British victory.
 The Northumbrians were then able to take control of the area north of the River Trent.
 The Britons (i.e. the Welsh), supported by the Mercians, then attempted to regain control of the area from the Northumbrians.
 This resulted in a war which took place up and down Ryknield Street, Ermine Street and lesser known north–south Roman routes.
 These roads gave entry, respectively, to Northumbria from the south and to Mercia from the north.

 The series of battles and sieges was recorded in the Historia Brittonum (History of the Britons).
-Later, in a more incoherent way, some of the battles were noted from the Northumbrian viewpoint by the Venerable Bede in his Ecclesiastical History of the English People (Ecclesiastical History of the English People).
+Earlier, in a more incoherent way, some of the battles had been noted from the Northumbrian viewpoint by the Venerable Bede in his Historia ecclesiastica gentis Anglorum (Ecclesiastical History of the English People).